 We were in La Paz as part of a bucket list trip with Red Travel Mexico.
 They are a tour provider on Baja with a social impact ethic and a knack for spotting marine life.

 They had created an action packed itinerary for us which included spotting grey whales and kayaking in Magdalena Bay, and snorkeling with whale sharks and sea lions in Las Paz.
 While I was beside myself with excitement to do those things, I also wanted to make sure that we spent some chill time exploring the beaches in La Paz.

 Tecolote beach sits on the northernmost tip of the peninsula which shelters La Paz from the Sea of Cortez.
 Tecolote isn’t as sheltered as Balandra bay, but the one mile stretch of beach is great for strolling and it has nice views overlooking Isla Espiritu Santo.

 The beach can get busy on weekends and public holidays, but it’s generally pretty quiet.
 You’ll find some folks camping and RVing, day trippers, a handful of small restaurants and a whole lot of quiet.
 The restaurants have beach loungers which they will let you use if you purchase some food and drink.

+This is a great beach to visit if you are going to La Paz as a day trip from Cabo.
 If you have a rental car, simply take the La Paz-Tecolote road north out of town, keeping the water on your left.
 You can also take the inexpensive public bus out to the beach but it only runs once an hour.

 We took an Uber, which cost $11USD each way.
 There is no mobile service on Tecolote beach, which contributes to the chill vibe.
 But it also means that you can’t use your app to summon the driver back.
 So, you’ll need to pre-arrange for a return pick-up from the beach.